Redick Tower

+History

 The Redick Tower was built for Garrett and Agor, Inc., which managed it until the mid-1930s, when it was purchased by the Redick Tower Corporation.
 In 1943, it was bought by Walter Duda, an Omaha investor, who owned it until 1973, when it was acquired by the Denver-based Parking Corporation of America.
 It was subsequently operated as a Radisson Hotel, "considered among Omaha's best", and then as the Best Western Redick Plaza Hotel until it closed in 2009.

-In 2010, it was purchased by the White Lotus Group, which opened it in the following year as the Hotel Deco.

 In 1984, the building was listed in the National Register of Historic Places.
 Its historic significance was attributed to its original multifunctional urban design - combining retail, office and parking space in a single building - and to its being "one of Nebraska's premier examples" of the Art Deco style.
+In 2010, it was purchased by the White Lotus Group, which opened it in the following year as the Hotel Deco.